Related articles

 7 χαίρωμεν καὶ ἀγαλλιῶμεν, καὶ δώσομεν τὴν δόξαν αὐτῷ, ὅτι ἦλθεν ὁ γάμος τοῦ Ἀρνίου, καὶ ἡ γυνὴ αὐτοῦ ἡτοίμασεν ἑαυτήν,

-7 Let us rejoice and exult and give him glory, since the marriage of the lamb has come and his wife has made herself ready,
+7 Let us rejoice and exult and give him glory, since the marriage of the lamb has come and his woman has made herself ready,

 8 καὶ ἐδόθη αὐτῇ ἵνα περιβάληται βύσσινον λαμπρὸν καθαρόν- τὸ γὰρ βύσσινον τὰ δικαιώματα τῶν ἁγίων ἐστίν.

-8 And it was given to her [the woman, the Lamb’s wife] to be clothed in pure, luminous byssus [fine linen]: the byssus, indeed, are the righteous deeds of the saints.
+8 And it was given to her [the woman, the Lamb’s spouse] to be clothed in pure, luminous byssus [fine linen]: the byssus, indeed, are the righteous deeds of the saints.